daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 Sometimes a kernel loads, but doesn't work as expected.
 To test whether your installation was done correctly now type `library(tidyverse)` in the code cell and click on the run button to run the cell.
 If your R kernel works you should see something like the image below:

 ![](/resources_pages/imgs/jupyter_lab_r_kernel2.png)

+#### XQuartz

+Some R packages rely on the dependency XQuartz which no longer ships with the Mac OS, thus we need to install it separately.
+Download it from here: [https://www.xquartz.org/](https://www.xquartz.org/) and follow the installation instructions.

 ## PostgreSQL